 Spiros possesses the natural talent of being familiar with various musical genres and repertoire from baroque to contemporary, instrumental, electronic, piano music, minimal, ambient and silent films music.

-His works have been performed into the main music halls of Greece: The Athens Concert Hall, Parnassus Literal Society, Theocharakis Foundation, “Stegi” (Stage) of Fine Arts, Michael Cacoyiannis Foundation, German Institute Goethe – Atene, HellenicAmerican Union, Nakas Conservatory, Telogleion Institute of Arts (Thessaloniki), State Music Academy of Thessaloniki, Technical University of Patras and in the following European cities: London, Glasgow, Munich, Ancona, Moscow, Malta, St Petersburg.
+His works have been performed into the main music halls of Greece: The Athens Concert Hall, Parnassus Literal Society, Theocharakis Foundation, Stage of Fine Arts, Michael Cacoyiannis Foundation, German Institute Goethe – Atene, HellenicAmerican Union, Nakas Conservatory, Telogleion Institute of Arts (Thessaloniki), State Music Academy of Thessaloniki, Technical University of Patras and in various European cities

 Returning to Greece he won the 1st Prize for the “G.A.Papaionannou Composition Contest” organized by the Greek Composers Union for his work String Quartet no 2.
-He engaged his collaboration with the Public Sector of The Athens Concert Hall, writing 180 original program notes (2004- 2011).
-He has also collaborated with the Athens and Epidaurus Festival and The Lyrical Scene as a musicologist writing 30 original program notes.
+He engaged his collaboration with the Public Sector of The Athens Concert Hall, writing more than 200 original program notes (2004-2011).
+He has also collaborated with the Athens and Epidaurus Festival and The Lyrical Scene as a musicologist writing also original program notes.

-Dimitris Lagios, Kostas Grimaldis, Georgios Thymis, Pavlos Demetriades, Nikos Solomonidis, Kostas Siempis, Michalis Lapidakis, Lambis Vassiliadis, Georges Aperghis, Alexandros Mouzas, Roger Redgate, John Baily, Joel Hoffman, Pierluigi Billone, Helmut Lachenmann and Bryan Ferneyhough are mentioned among his teachers in the fields of piano, composition and musicology.
+Distinguished professors and teachers of him: Dimitris Lagios, Kostas Grimaldis, Georgios Thymis, Pavlos Demetriades, Nikos Solomonidis, Kostas Siempis, Michalis Lapidakis, Lambis Vassiliadis, Georges Aperghis, Alexandros Mouzas, Roger Redgate, John Baily, Joel Hoffman, Pierluigi Billone, Helmut Lachenmann and Bryan Ferneyhough in the fields of piano, composition and musicology.

-He completed his Phd in Composition at Aristotle University of Thessaloniki (2011).
-He continued his studies on composition at "Upbeat Music School" (Croatia - 2012) and at the Darmstadt International Music School (Germany - 2014).
+He holds a Phd in Composition at Aristotle University of Thessaloniki (2011).
+He continued his studies on composition at "Upbeat Music School" (Croatia - 2012) and at Darmstadt International Music School (Germany - 2014).

 He is awarded as a musicologist for his work The Hellenic Element in the Ionian Music School (2013).